Kong/docs.konghq.com/app/enterprise/1.3-x/property-reference.md

 how to enforce splitting traffic of workspaces.

-- 'smart' is the default option and uses the algorithm described in
+- 'smart' is the default option and uses the algorithm described in [this example](/enterprise/{{page.kong_version}}/admin-api/workspaces/examples/#important-note-conflicting-apis-or-routes-in-workspaces).
 - 'off' disables any check
 - 'path' enforces routes to comply with the pattern described in config enforce_route_path_pattern